 A remake of La Cage aux Folles (1978), The Birdcage starred Robin Williams as a gay cabaret owner, and Nathan Lane as his drag queen partner.
-The two pretend to be something they are not when Williams' son (Dan Futterman), his fiancée (Calista Flockhart), and her parents (Dianne Wiest and Gene Hackman) come to visit.
-Here are some facts about the movie to read before the Dolphins leave you feeling betrayed and bewildered.
+The two pretend to be something they are not when Williams's son (Dan Futterman), his fiancée (Calista Flockhart), and her parents (Dianne Wiest and Gene Hackman) come to visit.
+Here are some behind-the-scenes facts about the classic comedy on the 25th anniversary of its release.

 Steve Martin was set to play Armand, with Robin Williams playing his partner Albert, but there were scheduling conflicts on Martin's end.
 Williams said he didn't want to play Albert anyway, believing he had already dressed in drag enough with Mrs. Doubtfire (1993).

 Nichols offered Nathan Lane the part of Albert while he was starring in Neil Simon's Laughter on the 23rd Floor on Broadway.
 Lane said it was a "dream come true."
-Nichols also cast Calista Flockhart, despite minimal Hollywood experience, after seeing her in an Off-Broadway production of The Loop.
+Nichols also cast a pre-Ally McBeal Calista Flockhart, despite her having minimal Hollywood experience, after seeing her in an Off-Broadway production of The Loop.

 Nichols liked what he saw in Hank Azaria, who played a TV producer in Quiz Show (1994).
 Azaria's role was expanded from initially playing Albert's dresser to Agador Spartacus, the couple's Guatemalan maid.

-Expanding Azaria's role, as Azaria explained to The A.V.
-Club, was Robin Williams' idea.
+Azaria told The A.V.
+Club that expanding his role in The Birdcage was Robin Williams's idea.
 "That first scene where I’m dressing Nathan Lane, getting him all dressed up?
 The maid/houseman was supposed to be a whole other character, who was supposed to be a black character like it is in the French version, and … I think he was going to be played by David Alan Grier.
 And they thought David was brilliant, but they thought that in an American context, the idea of a black houseman would be somewhat distasteful and have racist overtones.
 So since it’s set in Miami, they decided to make it a Latin character.
 And I was already playing the other character.
-So I think it was Robin Williams’ idea: 'Why not just combine the two roles and just let Azaria do it?'"
+So I think it was Robin Williams’s idea: 'Why not just combine the two roles and just let Azaria do it?'"